suvera/winter-modules/winter-dtce/README.md

 **2.1.
 Disk Store** - dev\winterframework\dtce\task\storage\TaskIOStorageDisk

-Note: Local Disks are not distributed, it only works when application is running on Single Node.
+> Note: Local Disks are not distributed, it only works when application is running on Single Node.
+>
-If application is running on multiple nodes, then you need to use NFS, HDFS, GlusterFS, or any distributed file system
+> If application is running on multiple nodes, then you need to use NFS, HDFS, GlusterFS, or any distributed file system

+**2.1.
+Memory KV Store** - dev\winterframework\dtce\task\storage\TaskIOStorageKvStore

+> Make sure `winter.kv.port` is setup in application.yml
+>
+> This is local to the system only, all processes share same KV store.

 **2.2.
 Redis Store** - dev\winterframework\dtce\task\storage\TaskIOStorageRedis

+> Distributed

 **2.3.
 Pdbc Store** - dev\winterframework\dtce\task\storage\TaskIOStoragePdbc

+> Distributed

 ## 3. Task Worker